Hollyol/CarExchange/docs/ServiceGuide.md

 ##### Description :

-This method replace the title of the provided *advert* with a formated version (see [formatTitle](ServiceGuide.md#formatTitle) for more details.
+This method replace the title of the provided *advert* with a formated version.

 ### LocationFormater